MatthewCAlbert/myanimelist/README.md

+#MyHList

 # About
 A PHP web application to create your own custom anime list.
 Btw, this is an online application, so make sure you're online.
-Created on June 201
+Created on June 2018.
 Build using MySQL, PHP, Javascript(ES6), jQuery, Bootstrap 4, Font Awesome 5.
 Tested smoothly on Chrome Version 67.0.3396.87 (Official Build) (64-bit).

 # Features
-- Add, search, edit your list.
+- Add, search, edit your list ( anime, episodes, and character ).
 - A movie player, create your own anime library, so make sure episode link you've inserted is a valid playable .mp4 videos.
 - Responsive mobile website, unlike MAL ofc.
 And lightweight.